Duncan Canyon

 Salvage Logging

-Salvage logging, or post-fire logging, is a long practiced yet scientifically unsupported method of forest management agencies.
+Salvage logging, or post-fire logging, is a long practiced yet scientifically unsupported method of forest management.
 Often cited as a necessary management tool for aiding in forest restoration following a wildfire, salvage logging can actually accomplish the opposite result by increasing the fire hazard, degrading water quality, and impairing the habitat and ecological function of the forest.

 Salvage Logging Increases the Fire Risk